Avella rallies past Rockets, 47-44

-AVELLA -- Jefferson-Morgan looked like it had control of Tuesday night's non-section boys basketball game at Avella when it took a 10-point halftime lead.
+AVELLA -- Jefferson-Morgan looked like it had control of its non-section boys basketball game at Avella on Jan.
+24 when it took a 10-point halftime lead.

 How quickly things can change sometimes.